rvt/doorbell/README.md

 It´s code for a remote doorbell.
 Nothing fancy..
 It just allows me to send a push notification to Telegram and Home app.

 If you wish to use this code, feel free to do so.
-It was designed around a Wemos D1 with the following pins configured:
+It was designed around a Wemos D1:

 # Features

 * Allows to ring your current buzzer using a relay
-* Allows to turn of your buzzer
+* Allows to turn off/on your buzzer while we keep sending messages to telegram/homeapp
 * Allows you to send a request over MQTT
 * Uses a filter to prevent false positives